xapian/xapian-docsprint/overview.rst

 library's core functionality.

-If you just want to follow our code examples, you can skip the chapter on "Core Concepts" and go straight to :ref:`A practial example` - but you should probably make sure you have Xapian installed first!
+If you just want to follow our code examples, you can skip the chapter on "Core Concepts" and go straight to :ref:`a-practical-example` - but you should probably make sure you have Xapian installed first!

 Installation